Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Background

 \subsection{Actor-Critic Algorithms for RL}

 The applications of RL algorithms such as Q-learning and DQN is limited only to problems with discrete action spaces.
-Policy-based methods provides an alternative solution for continuous stochastic environments by directly optimizing the policy by taking the gradient of the objective function with respect to the policy parameter $\theta$:
+Policy-based methods provide an alternative solution for continuous stochastic environments by directly optimizing the policy by taking the gradient of the objective function with respect to the stochastic parameterized policy $\pi_{\theta}$ :

-where $\pi_{\theta}$ is the stochastic parameterized policy and $R(\tau)$ is the return obtained from the trajectory $\tau = \{s_0,a_0,s_1,a_1,\dots\}$.
+where $R(\tau)$ is the return obtained from the trajectory $\tau = \{s_0,a_0,s_1,a_1,\dots\}$.
 The architecture of the actor-critic algorithms is based on policy-gradient, making them amenable for continuous action spaces \cite{sutton1999policy}.
 Policy-based (actor) methods suffer from the drawback of high-variance estimates of the gradient and lead to slow learning.
 The value-based (critic) methods are an indirect method for optimizing the policy by optimizing the value function.
-Actor-critic algorithms combine the advantages of both actor-only (policy-based) and critic-only (value-based) methods and learn optimal estimate of both policy and value function.
+Actor-critic algorithms combine the advantages of both actor-only (policy-based) and critic-only (value-based) methods and learn optimal estimates of both policy and value function.
 In the actor-critic methods, policy dictates the action based on the current state, and the critic evaluates the action taken by the actor based on the value function estimate.
 The parameterized policy is then updated using the value function using the gradient ascent for improving the performance.
 Deterministic policy gradient (DPG) proposed by Silver et al. is an actor-critic off-policy algorithm use for continuous action spaces \cite{silver2014deterministic}.
 It uses the expected gradient of the Q-value function to evaluate the gradient of the objective function with respect to parameter $\theta$ to find the optimal policy as given below:

+where $\mu$ is the deterministic policy.
+However, they have only investigated the performance using linear function approximators to evaluate an unbiased estimate of the Q-value.

+DPG algorithm is further extended by Lillicrap et al. to Deep deterministic policy gradient (DDPG) \cite{Lillicrap2015Continuous} by employing DQN as a non-linear function approximator for the estimation of Q-values.
+DDPG incorporate the merits of experience replay buffer and target networks to learn stable and robust Q-values.
+In the actor part of DDPG architecture, rather than directly copying the weights of the policy network in the target network, the target network weights are allowed to slowly track the policy network weights to improve the stability.
+The critic part of the DDPG uses a regular DQN to find the estimate of Q-value by minimising the loss function.